TrueBlocks/trueblocks-core/src/other/install/RUNNING_A_NODE.md

     getBlock 1001001 --cache

-The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getState, getTokens and getTrace, which are dependant on either tracing or archiving, is undefined.
+The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getState, getTokens and getTraces, which are dependant on either tracing or archiving, is undefined.